Zelenskyy meets Pope Francis at Vatican and seeks backing for Ukraine's peace plan

 Last month, Ukraine's prime minister, Denys Shmyhal, asked the pope to help get children returned from Russia to Ukraine.
 But the Vatican's statement Saturday made no mention of the request.

-Instead, the Vatican said the two men spoke about Ukraine’s “humanitarian and political situation provoked by the war going on.″
+Instead, the Vatican said the two men spoke about Ukraine’s “humanitarian and political situation provoked by the ongoing war."

 “The pope assured his constant prayer, paid witness to by his many public appeals and by his continued invoking of the Lord for peace, since February of last year,″ the Vatican said, a reference to the Russian invasion that began Feb.
 24, 2022.